Washington Auto Accident Attorneys

 If you have collision insurance, it will pay for damage to your car, no matter who is at fault.

 Yes.
-Immediately after an accident, you should contact your insurance agent and/or your lawyer.
+Immediately after a car accident, you should contact your insurance agent and/or your lawyer.

 How do I make a claim for my injuries?

-You may be entitled to compensation for your personal injuries, pain and suffering, car damage and other expenses, such as lost wages or the cost of a nurse needed after the accident if the other driver was at fault.
-You should make a claim with the other driver's insurance company.
+You may be entitled to compensation for your personal injuries, pain, and suffering, car damage and other expenses, such as lost wages or the cost of a nurse needed after a car accident if the other driver was at fault.
+You should make a claim with the other driver’s insurance company.
 But, if you are not satisfied with the amount they offer, you may want to sue.

 Do not delay if you plan to sue.
 There are time limits for filing various types of claims, usually three years after the accident, but sometimes less.